camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

   - `bpmn:potentialOwner`
   - `camunda:assignee`
   - `camunda:candidateGroups`
-  - `camunda:formKey`, but Camunda Platform 8 requires you to embedd the form definition itself into the root element of your BPMN XML models, see [this guide](/docs/guides/utilizing-forms/#connect-your-form-to-a-bpmn-diagram).
+  - `camunda:formKey`, but Camunda Platform 8 requires you to embed the form definition itself into the root element of your BPMN XML models, see [this guide](/docs/guides/utilizing-forms/#connect-your-form-to-a-bpmn-diagram).

 The following attributes/elements cannot (yet) be migrated: